 If you are brand new to garment sewing, try out your wings with this project.
 Learn how to apply facings, make a simple square sleeve, create a self-belt with belt loops, and get some fussy cutting practice.

 Fussy.
 Cut.
-We love to have our way with fabric, manipulating it to best showcase motifs and colors.
+It means having your way with fabric, manipulating it to best showcase motifs and colors.
 This pillow trio was originally made in Tula’s De La Luna Halloween-themed fabric, but they’d be smashing in any of your faves.

 This reversible apron features a cool crossover bib.
 And, fussy cutting a large, bold motif creates a dramatic finish.
 We offer detailed steps as well as links to full S4H tutorials on fussy cutting and pattern matching.

-Flying geese blocks, combined with the fabric’s vintage motifs, give this beautiful quilt its name.
+Flying geese blocks, combined with our fabric’s vintage motifs, give this beautiful quilt its name.
 The variety is a quilter’s dream.
-You can isolate and piece together these interesting little bits into a wonderful collage.
+You can isolate and piece together all the interesting bits into a wonderful collage.